NishuGoel/svelte-i18next/README.md

 ## Implementation

-This library wraps an i18next instance in a Svelte Store to observe [i18next events](https://github.com/NishuGoel/svelte-i18next/blob/main/src/translation-store.ts#L23) so your Svelte components re-render e.g. when lanuguage is changed or new resource is loaded by i18next.
+This library wraps an i18next instance in a Svelte Store to observe [i18next events](https://github.com/NishuGoel/svelte-i18next/blob/main/src/translation-store.ts#L23) so your Svelte components re-render e.g. when language is changed or new resource is loaded by i18next.

 ## Quick Start